baizon/a2dpfix/README.md

 # a2dpfix
-This is the fix for my Sony WH-1000XM2 headphones on my Manjaro system.
+This is a fix of the High Fidelity Playback A2DP Sink (unavailable) for my Sony WH-1000XM2 headphones.<br>
 Big thanks to Diego Fernandez for the code.

 ## Install